 Organizations Supporting Agriculture in San Juan County

-Brook Brouwer, SJC Extension Director and Regional Agriculture Specialist, Assistant Professor, Agriculture and Natural Resources Unit.
-Brook.firstname.lastname@example.org, 360 370 7667
+Brook Brouwer, SJC Extension Director and Regional Agriculture Specialist, Assistant Professor, Agriculture, and Natural Resources Unit.
+Brook Brouwer, 360 370 7667

-The Ag Guild coordinates the Food Hub, Farmer to Farmland project and Island grown as well as running Brickworks the event space and commercial kitchen in Friday Harbor which is the year round home to the San Juan Island Farmer’s Market.
-Island Grown supports members with branding, promotion, mapping, and networking food related businesses to establish regional and local recognition for foods and farm products under the Island Grown label.
+The Ag Guild coordinates the Food Hub, Farmer to Farmland project, and Island has grown as well as running Brickworks the event space and commercial kitchen in Friday Harbor which is the year-round home to the San Juan Island Farmer’s Market.
+Island Grown supports members with branding, promotion, mapping, and networking food-related businesses to establish regional and local recognition for foods and farm products under the Island Grown label.

 The Comprehensive Plan provides the policy framework for the County.
 The Plan designates agricultural land and includes specific policies relating to agriculture in the vision statement, and the land use, economic development, water resources, and housing elements.
 The County will evaluate designated agricultural land during the update to make sure that it is appropriately designated.
 The Plan aims to protect agricultural land from being converted to permanent non-farming uses.

 Adam Zack, Planner III, Adam Zack (360) 370-7580